 What if someday we could genetically screen our Yorkie puppies for Protein Losing Enteropathy and then eventually rid our breed of this devastating syndrome?

 A genetic research project specifically for Yorkshire Terriers is underway that could lead to this reality!
-We need your help to fund this project and keep this research going.
+We need your help to keep this research going.

 Initial funding was provided by the AKC through an ACORN grant.
 The Yorkshire Terrier Club of America and the YTCA Foundation jointly support this project and have made monetary payments with the contributions of many, many supporters.
 To continue this research and eventually reap the benefits, we need to step up and make our contribution in the form of samples.